imkannadiga/GeeksForGeeks/README.md

 10)Largest subarray with 0 sum(25/09/2021):
 Given an array having both positive and negative integers.
 The task is to compute the length of the largest subarray with sum 0.(LargestSubarrayWithZeroSum.java)

+11)Middle element in a liked list(27/09/2021):
+Given a singly linked list of N nodes.
+The task is to find the middle of the linked list.1-> 2->3->4->5, then the middle node of the list is 3.
+If there are two middle nodes(in case, when N is even), print the second middle element.
+For example, if the linked list given is 1->2->3->4->5->6, then the middle node of the list is 4.(MiddleElementInALinkedList.java)